vsingh2201/2311-Project-Team1/README.md

 To use Local Postgres Database, set IS_MOCK boolean variable to false.
 ![App Screenshot](https://github.com/vsingh2201/2311-Project-Team1/blob/main/app/src/main/resources/images/LocalDatabase.png?raw=true)
-Set the name of your local database to farmerhub.
+Set the name of your local database to farmerhub.<br>
-Set DB_USER to the username for your localhost postgres database Set DB_PASSWORD to the password for your localhost postgres database
+Set DB_USER to the username for your localhost postgres database.<br>
+Set DB_PASSWORD to the password for your localhost postgres database.

 ## Running Tests